FST777/FreeBSD-OCI-images/README.md

 automation via GitHub Actions is high on the wishlist.
 The available images
 are:

-## runtime-pkg
+### runtime-pkg
 Get it from:
 [ghcr.io/fst777/runtime-pkg](https://github.com/FST777/cayman/pkgs/container/runtime-pkg).

 Pull using `ghcr.io/fst777/runtime-pkg:latest`.

 A minimal FreeBSD userspace runtime with a working and initialized `pkg`.
-It comes with repository definitions for the default pkg repo as well as PkgBase.
+Based on [the `freebsd-runtime` image as found on Docker Hub](https://hub.docker.com/r/freebsd/freebsd-runtime) It comes with repository definitions for the default pkg repo as well as PkgBase.
 This image is most suitable for building more targeted images in a multi-stage build configuration.
 Be aware that all use of the pkg command inside this image will almost double its size due to pkg's caching mechanism.

-## busybox
+### busybox
 Get it from:
 [ghcr.io/fst777/busybox](https://github.com/FST777/cayman/pkgs/container/busybox).